 - If the cinnamon stick is too big, just add directly to the broth.

 - Substitute beef brisket for oxtail or flank steak.
-For extra treat, add it all or leave out entirely.
+For an extra treat, add it all or leave out entirely.

 - Adjust seasonings at the end to taste.
-If broth is too salty for your taste, add more water.
+If the broth is too salty for your taste, add more water.

-- If you don’t have all the spices and don’t want to spend a lot of money buying every spice listed in the ingredients list, the Asian grocery store sell Pho Spice Packets that you can buy and try out.
+- If you don’t have all the spices and don’t want to spend a lot of money buying every spice listed in the ingredients list, the Asian grocery store sells Pho Spice Packets that you can buy and try out.
 I’ve never used it before, but it looks like it has most of the spices I use.